 Different fibers require different chemicals to break them down, so once used clothing is collected, the first stage is sorting.
 There are challenges with sorting facilities and resources when it comes to mass production.
 Several pilots have analyzed the chemical recycling of cotton, which accounts for just under a third of all fibers used in textile production.

 All these pilots have the same basic steps: mechanical removal of items such as zippers and buttons, washing to remove dyes and the like, dissolving the cotton cellulose in a solvent, and then spinning new fibers from the resulting pulp.

-This would be one of the best innovations that fashion industry could adapt to support ecosystem and no doubt this can define the future of clothing and fashion.
+This would be one of the best innovations that the fashion industry could adapt to support the ecosystem and no doubt this can define the future of clothing and fashion.

 According to one report, 86% of plastic water bottles used in the US go to landfills.
 Around 60 million bottles of water are used daily in the US, which means that approximately 18,834,000,000 are thrown into landfills each year.
 Additionally, each plastic bottle can take up to 700 years to perish.
 The alarming rate at which the number of plastic bottles used in landfills is increasing represents a high risk to the environment.

 Fortunately, many companies around the world are moving forward to recycle waste plastic bottles and create sustainable jobs and the environment.
 Not only entrepreneurs but also fashion designers are coming together to support the environment.
 It is difficult to imagine how plastic bottles are transformed into fabrics.